-To launch the MIB browser from the console, click Start/Programs/PathSolutions/TotalView and choose the MIB Browser.
-(MIBBrowser.exe),
+To launch the MIB browser from the console, select Start/Programs/PathSolutions/MIB Browser (MIBBrowser.exe).

 The first time it launches, it will download the latest MIB database from the PathSolutions website.

 Most all manufacturer's MIBs have been automatically added into the database so variables can be immediately queried without the need to find and compile MIBs.
 Live and historic graphing and tracking of variables are also available to see inflection changes.